jl5197/GamePlayerBehaviorAnalysis/README.md

 - General Purchasing Analysis

 Next, he will delve into the purchasing analysis by incorporating the pattern of gender demographics and age demographics
+- Gender Demographics:
   - Percentage and Count of Male Players
   - Percentage and Count of Female Players
   - Percentage and Count of Other / Non-Disclosed
+  - Purchasing Analysis (Gender)
+- Age Demographics:
+  - Purchase Count
+  - Average Purchase Price
+  - Total Purchase Value
+  - Average Purchase Total per Person by Age Group